 - Shutter release cable

-Although I’d definitely recommend a tripod, a shutter release cable is not essential.
+Although I’d definitely recommend a tripod, a shutter release cable isn’t actually essential.

 If you don’t have one, use the self timer on your camera.
 This way you won’t cause camera shake when you push the shutter button.